Anthony-Teh/zenconsulting/content/english/project/Electricity Utilities 1.md

 6. Independent project governance and QA to ensure value is realised during the system implementations.

 ### Our Difference
-The key differences in using Rowan included:
+The key differences in using us included:
 1. Delivered leading industry standard processes as a template
 2. Provided Lean analysis of processes to measure waste as part of validating requirements
 3. Surfaced key areas of inefficiencies to generate improvements based on process data